 ThinLinc, Virtual PCC EHR Access: Barcode scanners work great on PC and Apple workstations, whether connecting to your server with the PCC EHR client application or via an RDP connection.
 They do not work as well with some browser-based ThinLinc connections.
 Contact your Client Advocate if you wish to perform barcode scanning from a remote location and you use a ThinLinc connection.

-Review and Update Immunization Configuration, CPT, CVX and MVX Codes
+Review and Update Immunization Configuration, Procedure Codes, CVX and MVX Codes

 PCC 8.3’s tools and reports support the latest flu vaccines, and barcode scanning is based on CVX codes on the immunizations that you administer.
 That makes the PCC 8.3 update a great time to review your immunization configuration and add, remove, or update details for the immunizations at your practice.